primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 The Boost API Authenticates two different types of entities:

-1. The Block Builder running Builder Boost
+1. The Provider running builder-boost
-2. Searchers
+2. Users

-### Block Builder running Builder Boost
+### Provider running builder-boost

-The Block Builder Node uses password based authentication to identify itself to its Builder Boost Instance.
+The Provider uses password based authentication to identify itself to its builder-boost Instance.
 The Password should be included in the **`X-Builder-Token`** header when making a post to **`/primev/v1/builder/blocks`** to submit templates.

-Only the builder with the password set in Builder Boost Environment variable will be authorized to send blocks to Builder Boost.
+Only the provider with the password set in builder-boost Environment variable will be authorized to send blocks to builder-boost.

 <aside>
 ❗ Keep X-BUILDER-TOKEN private, do not share it outside your builder organization
 </aside>

-## Searchers Auth
+## User authentication

-Due to the need for privacy, searcher auth is slightly more involved.
-A deep dive into the process is laid out here: https://hackmd.io/AbEznH1PT4GYiX7lDjaZew
+User authentication has additional steps due to privacy requirements.
+You can learn more in the [user privacy section](https://docs.primev.xyz/docs/Users/userprivacy)

-The **Authorization** and **Authentication** are split into to parts.
+**Authorization** and **Authentication** are split into to parts.

-The **authorization** state of searchers is stored in the *rollup*, where as **authentication** occurs via *private key signatures.*
+The **authorization** state of users is stored in the *registry contract*, where as **authentication** occurs via *signatures.*

-After authenticating each other, the searcher receives a unique token that it must store in the payments contract, along with it’s payment to get authorized to receive builder hints from the block builder.
+After authenticating, the user receives a unique token that it must store in the registry contract, along with its payment to authorize its connection to receive execution data from the provider.

-The diagram below, showcases the high-level flow:
+The diagram below showcases the high-level flow:

 <img src={SearcherAuthNow} alt="searcher auth now" width="100%"/>

-## Optional - Dual Authentication of Builders (Coming Soon)
+## Optional - Dual Authentication of Block Builders (Coming Soon)

-We plan to add a step in which a Builder can provide a self-signed URL, to authenticate the URL as owning the Address being connected to (Note: This defers the security of the authentication to the DNS resolution of the URL or Public Key Infrastructure (PKI)).
+We plan to add a step in which a provider can provide a self-signed URL, to authenticate the URL as owning the Address being connected to (Note: This defers the security of the authentication to the DNS resolution of the URL or Public Key Infrastructure (PKI)).
 It would be up to the Searcher to verify the signature.
-However, in the current model, there is an assumed level of trust towards builders.
+However the current model inherits existing block builder trust assumptions.

 <img src={SearcherAuthFuture} alt="searcher auth future" width="100%"/>

 ## General Security Model

-There’s an implied trust in Builders due to their ability to store the private bundle payloads of searchers.
-We make soft assumptions that the builder behaves honestly with regards to the builder hints it sends to a searcher.
+There’s an implied trust in providers due to their ability to store the private bundle payloads of searchers.
+The current version of builder-boost makes honesty assumptions that the provider provides correct and accurate execution data it sends to a user.
+We've planned a protocol integrity layer to remove these assumptions in the future.

-## Rollup Details
+## Registry Contract Details

-The Rollup can be thought of as the authorization server for the Primev protocol.
-It allows Builders to set minimum payment requirements to connect.
+The Registry Contract can be thought of as the authorization destination for the Primev protocol.
+It allows providers to set the minimum payment requirement to authorize a connection.

 ## Endpoints